feldspath/slate/README.md

 Refer to [GLFW Keyboard keys](https://www.glfw.org/docs/3.3/group__keys.html) for a complete list.

-Mouse input is implemented via an subject/observer pattern, the `on_notify` callback function has to be overridden:
+Mouse input is implemented via a subject/observer pattern, the `on_notify` callback function has to be overridden:

 ```cpp
 void FpsInputComponent::on_notify(Event event) {